-The learning outcomes for the doctoral degree in Mathematics are those specified by the Higher Education Ordinance, Chapter 6, Sections 4 and 5 (see Appendix A), where the terms research field and area of specialisation refer to mathematics (as defined above) and the doctoral student's specialization, respectively.
-These learning outcomes are complemented by a gender and equal opportunities perspective, integrated in the content and organisation of the programme.
+The learning outcomes for the doctoral degree in computational mathematics and statistics are those specified by the Higher Education Ordinance, Chapter 6, Sections 4 and 5 (see Appendix A), where the terms research field and area of specialisation refer to computational mathematics and statistics (as defined above) and the doctoral student's specialization, respectively.
+These learning outcomes are complemented by the gender and equal opportunities perspective, integrated in the content and organisation of the programme.
 It provides the student with additional insights into how the upholding of inequality by traditional structures and perspectives can be counteracted.